Fall Maintenance Checklist for Minnesota Homeowners

 - Clean the clothes dryer duct.
 The damper at the exterior should move freely and close properly.
 See dryer duct maintenance.

 - Check the bathroom and kitchen exhaust dampers for wasp nests.
-The nests will prevent the dampers from openings.
+Nests in these terminals will prevent the dampers from openings.
 See Bath Fan Terminal Inspections.

 - Clean the soffit vents.
 These can get clogged up with lint, dust, insulation, and paint.
 They’re located under the roof overhangs.